Janatha Vimukthi Peramuna: Five classes

-Full-time organisation

 Building cells

 JVP built cells in multiple countries, including South Yemen, Belgium, the UK, and Ba'athist Iraq; South Yemen also promised to hold some weapon supplies; although the manufacturer later said that there was no possible way to supply weapons, the government congratulated the organisation with a letter that read "Revolutionary Greetings".

-1971 uprising
+1971 insurgency

 The 1971 uprising led by the JVP was unsuccessful and allegedly claimed nearly 5,000 lives.
 The JVP drew worldwide attention when it launched an insurrection against the Bandaranaike government in April 1971.
 Although the insurgents were young, poorly armed, and inadequately trained, they seized and held major areas in the southern and central provinces of Sri Lanka before they were defeated by the security forces.
 Their attempt to seize power created a major crisis for the government and forced a fundamental reassessment of the nation's security needs.
 In March 1971, after an accidental explosion in one of the bomb factories, the police found fifty-eight bombs in a hut in Nelundeniya, Kegalle District.
 Shortly afterward, Wijeweera was arrested and sent to Jaffna Prison, where he remained throughout the revolt.
 In response to his arrest and the growing pressure of police investigations, other JVP leaders acted immediately, and started the uprising at 11:00 p.m. on 5 April.
 After two weeks of fighting, the government regained control of all but a few remote areas.
 In both human and political terms, the cost of the victory was high: an estimated 30,000 insurgents, according to the JVP, many of them in their teens, died in the conflict.
 The army and police were also widely perceived to have used excessive force.
 In order to win over an alienated population and to prevent a prolonged conflict, Bandaranaike offered amnesties in May and June 1971, and the top leaders were imprisoned.
 Wijeweera, who was already in detention at the time of the uprising, was given a twenty-year sentence.